Relative change: Definition

 The relative change is independent of the unit of measurement employed; for example, the relative change from 2±to m is -50 %, the same as for 200±to cm.
 The relative change is not defined if the reference value (v_{ref}) is zero, and gives negative values for positive increases if v_{ref} is negative, hence it is not usually defined for negative reference values either.
-For example, we might want to calculate the relative change of −10 to −6.
+For example, we might want to calculate the relative change of −10±to.
 The above formula gives (−6) − (−10)/−10 = 4/−10 = −0.4, indicating a decrease, yet in fact the reading increased.

 Measures of relative change are unitless numbers expressed as a fraction.
 Corresponding values of percent change would be obtained by multiplying these values by 100 (and appending the % sign to indicate that the value is a percentage).

 Domain

 The domain restriction of relative change to positive numbers often poses a constraint.
-To avoid this problem it is common to take the absolute value, so that the relative change formula works correctly for all nonzero values of v_{ref}:
+To avoid this problem it is common to take the absolute value, so that the relative change formula works correctly for all nonzero values of $v_\mathrm{ref}$: